Rob Deniel: Career

 In June 2020, at the age of 16, Rob independently released his debut single, "Ulap" (Cloud).
 He recorded the song in his bedroom using a mobile phone and the GarageBand app, handling both vocals and instrumentation himself.
 The track gained significant attention on platforms like SoundCloud and YouTube, leading to his signing with Viva Records in October 2020.

 In March 2023, Rob released his single, "Ang Pag-ibig" (The Love).
 Two days later, he released the music video of the song, which features Rob and Karina Bautista.
 On August, he released his new single "RomCom".
 He cited the movie "La La Land" as the inspiration for the song, contrasting it with a happy ending in the song.
 He also released the music video of the song and features Bini member Maloi Ricalde, Vladia Dusuanco, Hyacinth Callado, and Sam Benwick.
 On December, he released his single, "Miss Miss".

-In February 2024, Rob was featured in the ILYSM: A Valentine Harana Concert, alongside with other singers, like Arthur Nery, Adie, mrld, Janine Teñoso, & rhodessa.
+In February 2024, Rob was featured in the ILYSM: A Valentine Harana Concert, along with other singers, like Arthur Nery, Adie, mrld, Janine Teñoso, & rhodessa.
 On June, he collaborated with Janine Teñoso and released their single, "Distansya" (Distance).
 On September, Rob released his single titled "Arrowmance".

 In April 2025, Rob released his single "Puso" (Heart), which serves as a follow-up to his previous singles.
 He was also featured in the SWABE cover album alongside artists like Earl Agustin, Amiel Sol, Janine Teñoso, and Rhodessa, performing a cover of Hotdog's song, "Ikaw Ang Miss Universe Ng Buhay Ko".

 In September 2025, Rob released a performance cover video of Ogie Alcasid's song, "Ikaw Sana", in which it coincided with its release of the track in all platforms after performing two of the latter's songs (Note: Including "Nandito Ako") at the 10th Wish Music Awards in January.
-The following month, he released a live cover extended play, titled RD Covers (Live), where it consists three of Alcasid's songs and Jaya's Wala Na Bang Pag-Ibig, following his cover that was peaked at number six at the Billboard Top Philippine Songs.
+The following month, he released his debut live extended play, titled RD Covers (Live), where it consists three of Alcasid's songs and Jaya's Wala Na Bang Pag-Ibig, following his cover that was peaked at number six at the Billboard Top Philippine Songs.

-He is set to host alongside Arthur Nery, Amiel Sol, and Adie, and will set to perform in a concert titled 'RAAA' (Note: Which stands for Rob, Arthur, Amiel, and Adie) at the Araneta Coliseum on December 5.
+He hosted alongside Arthur Nery, Amiel Sol, and Adie, and performed in a concert titled 'RAAA' (Note: Which stands for Rob, Arthur, Amiel, and Adie) at the Araneta Coliseum on December 5.